Kiliia

-Kiliia or Kilia (Кілія, /uk/; Килия; Chilia Nouă) is a city in Izmail Raion, Odesa Oblast, southwestern Ukraine.
+Kiliia, Kiliya or Kilia (Кілія, /uk/; Килия; Chilia Nouă) is a city in Izmail Raion, Odesa Oblast, southwestern Ukraine.
 It hosts the administration of Kiliia urban hromada, one of the hromadas of Ukraine.
 Kiliia is located in the Danube Delta, in the historic Bessarabian district of Budjak; across the river lies the town of Chilia Veche (Old Kiliia) in Romania.
 The Chilia branch of the Danube river, which separates Ukraine from Romania, is named after it.
 Population: